windmill-labs/windmilldocs/docs/openflow.md

 # OpenFlow Spec

-OpenFlow is an open standard for defining "Flows" where a flow is a directed graph in which every node represents a step of computation.
+OpenFlow is an open standard for defining "Flows".
+Flows are directed graphs in which every node represents a step of computation.
 In other words, it is a declarative language for chaining scripts.

 Windmill is the open-source reference implementation for it, providing an UI to build flows and a highly scalable executors.
-However everyone is welcome, to build upon it to develop new UIs that targets OpenFlow or new executors.
+However everyone is welcome to build upon it and to develop new UIs that target OpenFlow, or create new executors.

 Flows can be shared and showcased on the [WindmillHub](https://hub.windmill.dev).
 To see an example of an OpenFlow in